 Successor extensions are Shopware 6 extensions that continue the functionality/features of your existing Shopware 5 extensions also under Shopware 6.
 When upgrading from 5 to 6, the customer can transfer the already used feature during the shop relaunch.

-Since Shopware 6 relies on a completely new technical basis, a Shopware 6 extension is a completely separate product in the Community Store.
+Since Shopware 6 relies on a completely new technical basis, a Shopware 6 extension is a completely separate product in the Shopware Store.
 This means that updating an extension from version 5 to version 6 is impossible.

 Code review required